Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instructions

-4. Cover the bowl and place the dough in the fridge to chill for at least 30 minutes.
+• Cover dough and place in the fridge to chill for at least 1 hour.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.